DragonsInn/fontgen-loader/README.md

 ## Font configuration (`*.font.js` or `*.font.json`)

 - `files`, Array
 An array of SVG icon files.
+Supports glob

 - `fontName`, String
 Name of your font.